TheGhouls/oct/doc/introduction.rst

 What is OCT
 -----------

 OCT is an agnostic load testing tool.
 What do we mean by agnostic ?
-Simple : OCT provides only the needed tools to distribute and simply run your tests and compile the results.
+It's simple : OCT provides only the needed tools to distribute and run your tests and compile the results.
 But the tools and programming languages for writing the tests themselves are up to you.

-At this stage of developpment we only offer a python turret, but if you want to create your own turret implementation in any language, please do it !
-We're realy open to any suggestions and help.
+At this stage of development we only offer a python turret, but if you want to create your own turret implementation in any language, please do it !
+We're really open to any suggestions and help.

 How it works ?
 --------------

-OCT use the power of ``zeromq`` to distribute test on any number of physical machines you need.
-When running a test the principle is very simple :
+OCT uses the power of ``zeromq`` to distribute test on any number of physical machines you need.
+When running a test the process is very simple :

 * OCT starts the HQ.
 It sends a start message to the turrets and will later collect their results
 * The turrets receive the message, start the tests and send results to the HQ